-Meyer lemons are sweeter than other lemons, sometimes even taking on an orange-like aroma and flavor.
-They are so named because they were identified in 1908 by Frank N. Meyer and are thought to be a cross between Eureka or Lisbon lemons and a mandarin orange.
+Meyer lemons are generally sweeter than other lemons, sometimes even taking on an orange-like aroma and flavor.
+They are so named because they were identified in 1908 by U.S. Department of Agriculture explorer Frank N. Meyer and are thought to be a cross between Eureka or Lisbon lemons and Mandarin oranges.

 What's the Fuss About Meyer Lemons?